PROFESSOR OF SOCIAL WORK

 ACADEMIC (9 months)

-Apply for the position at http://jobs.wisc.edu (search PVL 100446).
-You will be required to upload (1) a cover letter that addresses one?s research goals and teaching interests, 2) a current curriculum vita, 3) 3 writing samples (please provide as ONE document), 4) a statement addressing past and potential contributions to diversity and inclusion through research, teaching, and service, 5) names and contact information for three references.
-In addition, letters are requested from three references.
-These letters can be emailed directly to [email protected]
+Apply for the position at http://jobs.wisc.edu (search PVL 100441).
+You will be required to upload (1) a cover letter that addresses one's research goals and teaching interests, 2) a current curriculum vita, 3) 3 writing samples (please provide as ONE document), 4) a statement addressing past and potential contributions to diversity and inclusion through research, teaching, and service, 5) names and contact information for three references.
+Letters will be requested from these references for candidates who are finalists.

 For full consideration, please submit your application by November 1, 2019.
 Applications will continue to be reviewed until the position is filled.